Later...When the TV Turns to Static: Critical response

 Later...When the TV Turns to Static received generally favourable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 61 based on 11 reviews.
 Fiona Shepard at The Scotsman praised Allan's songwriting and singled out the songs "Choices" and "I'd Rather Be Dead (Than Be with You)" as "most impressive".
 Paul Mardles at The Observer also praised "Choices" and the title track as highlights.

 Commercial performance

-Later...When the TV Turns to Static charted at number 41 on the UK Album Charts on 8 September 2013, selling less than 3,000 copies during its first week of release.
+Later...When the TV Turns to Static charted at number 41 on the UK Albums Chart on 8 September 2013, selling less than 3,000 copies during its first week of release.
 This marked a decline in fortunes for the band, whose first two albums charted in the top 10.
 It had sold only 6,248 copies in the UK as of July 2014.
 The album debuted at number 30 on the Swedish Album Charts.